top of page

 Monument au Fantóme by Jean Dubuffet at Discovery Green, Houston

-The Pool at the Marriott Hotel
+The Pool at the Marriott Marquis Hotel

-On the northern border of the park was our next stop – The Marriott Hotel.
+On the northern border of the park was our next stop – The Marriott Marquis Hotel.
 An unlikely choice of destination you may think, but the small blue panel on the side of the building gives a clue as to what the attraction of this hotel is.
 The panel is actually part of the swimming pool that sits atop the body of the hotel.
 When you take the elevator up the tower, you are then able to appreciate the pool below – the water traces the outline of the state of Texas!
 Maybe not the best pool to swim lengths, but it is certainly unique.
 Also, in the evening, it is lit up and well worth seeing then.

 If you are enjoying this post, remember and subscribe to my mailing list to receive my latest blog posts.